larpchronicles/rules/chronicles-rulebook.md

 ## First Aid
 First Aid allows the character to provide emergency aid to a dying character.
 The character using First Aid will touch the downed character and say "Performing First Aid".
 While First Aid is being applied, the dying count of the targeted character stops.
 First Aid takes a base time of 1 minute to apply.
 The character rendering First Aid is under concentration while providing the First Aid.
 Once the 1 minute is complete for First Aid, the downed character's body is restored to 1.

+## Meditate
+A character may spend 1 minute in deep concentration (any interaction, including moving or speaking, will interrupt this concentration) to regain any Mana Points, Agility Points, or Stamina Points expended on any ability that failed to connect with their intended target since their last Rest or Meditate.
+This only applies to abilities where the attack missed, and not does not apply to abilities that the target defended against or was immune to.
+This ability does not allow a character to exceed their maximum pool points.

 ## Identify
 Identify allows a character to spend 1 minute concentrating while maintaining contact with a person or items to determine what, if any, magical properties the target has.